Snow Plowing For Newbies

 Snow Blowers On Tractors

-For farm tractors that don’t have a front facing PTO and that don’t have the special high-flow hydraulic setup mentioned above, your only option for a front facing snow blower will likely be one that is powered by it’s own small engine (which is mounted on top of the blower).
+For farm tractors that don’t have a front-facing PTO and that don’t have the special high-flow hydraulic setup mentioned above, your only option for a front-facing snow blower will likely be one that is powered by its own small engine (which is mounted on top of the blower).
 That means more fuel, more complexity, and more to go wrong.
-But it does provide a lot of versatility, so that you could run the snow blower on an SUV, truck or UTV (provided it was an appropriately sized blower).
+But it does provide a lot of versatility so you could run the snow blower on an SUV, truck or UTV (provided it was an appropriately sized blower).

 Snow Blowers on Skid Steers

 If you own a skid steer (for instance, a Bobcat), there are some hydraulically powered snow blowers made specifically for your rig.
 I don’t have experience with this, but from what I understand, you need to make sure your skid steer has enough hydraulic flow to power the blower.
 If this is an option for you, it could be a nice setup since it would be forward facing.
 Just make sure to chain up all for wheels or you might try running tracks instead.

 I’ll be honest…I have no experience with snow blowers that are mounted on other vehicles, but they look like an interesting option for SUVs, trucks, or even side-by-side UTVs.
 Since none of these types of vehicles have a PTO (at least not on the front), the blower has it’s own small engine that powers it.
 Here's a UTV model that has a self-powered hydraulic pump that powers the hydraulic snow blower.
 That’s a disadvantage as it adds another engine to maintain and another mechanical device that could break.
 But using a truck or UTV could provide a more comfortable climate controlled environment to blow in, and you would be driving forward (as opposed to a lot of tractor blowers which are facing back).
 I’d be sure to chain up at least two wheels (if not all four).